 Minimizes Urinary Tract Infections

-This tells you the percentage of residents that sustained a urinary tract infection.
-Urinary tract infections are considered by many in the nursing home industry to be a measure of the quality of nursing care at a nursing home.
-UTI's are routinely caused by lower quality nursing care.
-Nevertheless, this metric can be misleading for certain nursing homes due to varying reporting standards for infections.
+This is the percentage of residents who have had a urinary tract infection.
+Urinary tract infections are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
+UTI's are routinely linked to a facility with worst hygiene practices.
+However, this datapoint could also be misleading for certain facilities due to inconsistent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication